 • I have been a member of the International Critical Incident Stress Foundation, a leading organization for critical incident response since 1998

 • I maintain continuing education in professional ethics, relational therapy, sexuality, trauma, neurobiology and grief.

 The LICSW (Licensed Independent Clinical Social Worker) is the highest level of licensure for Clinical Social Work in Washington State.
 To learn more about this licensure, see Resources.

 In the U.S., Clinical Social Work is the single largest profession providing private mental health services.
 It should not be confused with social work services provided in institutional settings, such as in hospital discharge planning, or in local government child/adult protective services, For more information, see “WSSCSW” in the Therapy Links tab above.

-* (References to ‘training’ with Dr. Schnarch are contractually required to be specific in nature.)
+* (Professional references to training with Dr. Schnarch are contractually required to be specific in number & nature.)